SonarSource/sonarlint-vscode/README.md

 # SonarLint for Visual Studio Code

-SonarLint is a Visual Studio Code extension that provides on-the-fly feedback to developers on new bugs and quality issues injected into JavaScript, PHP and Python code.
+SonarLint is a Visual Studio Code extension that provides on-the-fly feedback to developers on new bugs and quality issues injected into JavaScript, TypeScript, Python and PHP code.

 ## How it works

-Simply open a JS, PHP or Python file, start coding, and you will start seeing issues reported by SonarLint.
+Simply open a JS, TS, Python or PHP file, start coding, and you will start seeing issues reported by SonarLint.
 Issues are highlighted in your code, and also listed in the 'Problems' panel.

 ![sonarlint on-the-fly](images/sonarlint-vscode.gif)